 The MRMI-course is a standardized course under protected name with the aim to teach and train the response to major incidents and disasters.
 The international MRMI-courses are based on a standardized organization and methodology according to the principles most commonly used in the European countries and the language is English.
 In the national MRMI-courses, the same course-design and educational technique is used, but organization and methodology may in relevant parts be adapted to national standard, and the language may be native.

 The course was developed 2009 by a group of international experts in the Section for Disaster & Military Surgery within ESTES (European Society for Trauma and Emergency Surgery).
-From 2009- 2017 more than 2500 participants from 28 countries have been trained and nine international MRMI-centers have been established.
+From 2009 - 2021 more than 7000 participants from 28 countries have been trained and 12 international MRMI-centers have been established.
 The accuracy of the educational methodology for major incident response has been scientifically validated in a published study including a large group of trainees from many different countries.

 It is today owned the International MRMID-association, a non-profit organization with the aim to promote education and training of the response to major incidents and disasters.
 Permission to organize a course has to be requested from the organization and can only be given to certified MRMI- instructors.
 The MRMID association is responsible for development of methodology, quality assurance, coordination of instructor training and recruitment and certification of international instructors.
 Every course organizer is responsible for his/her own budget.